 If you can stand a bit of chill and want to escape the summer crowds:

 Then, consider going in the other seasons or you’ll find it difficult to secure a spot for your hot pool.
-Or a parking spot.
+Or a parking spot for that matter.

 What about going in winter?